Plot device: MacGuffin

 A MacGuffin is a term, popularized by film director Alfred Hitchcock, referring to a plot device wherein a character pursues an object, though the object's actual nature is not important to the story.
 Another object would work just as well if the characters treated it with the same importance.
 Regarding the MacGuffin, Alfred Hitchcock stated, "In crook stories it is almost always the necklace and in spy stories it is almost always the papers."
 This contrasts with, for example, the One Ring from The Lord of the Rings, whose very nature is essential to the entire story.
 Not all film directors or scholars agree with Hitchcock's understanding of a MacGuffin.
 According to George Lucas, "The audience should care about it [the MacGuffin] almost as much as the dueling heroes and villains on-screen".
 Thus MacGuffins, according to Lucas, are important to the characters and plot.

 MacGuffins are sometimes referred to as plot coupons, especially if multiple ones are required, as the protagonist only needs to "collect enough plot coupons and trade them in for a dénouement".
 The term was coined by Nick Lowe.

+Plot voucher

 A plot voucher, as defined by Nick Lowe, is an object given to a character (especially to the protagonist) before they encounter an obstacle that requires the use of the object.
 An example of a plot voucher is a gift received by a character, which later impedes a deadly bullet.